kevkatam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello The script 8-James_Bond Write a script that sets the permission to the file hello as follows:Owner: no permission at all, Group: no permission at all
 Other users: all the permissions
+The script 9-John-Doe sets the mode of the file hello to this: -rwxr-x-wx